khenjy-cave/supply-demand/REVIEWS.md

 > Skepticism, criticism, or dismissiveness.

-- [1/5] "Direct criticism or skepticism." — Name
+- [1/5] "Pixel games again?
+This one’s just a sunset reskin." — Anonymous User
-- [1/5] "Dismissive or sarcastic comment." — Name
+- [1/5] "Why does every indie dev think timers are fun?" — saltyglitcher42